-The actuarial value of assets represents a "smoothed" value developed by the actuary to reduce, or eliminate, volatile results which could develop from short-term fluctuations in The Market Value of Assets.
-For this System, the actuarial value has been calculated by taking the market value of assets less 80% of the investment gain/(loss) during the preceding year, less 60% of the investment gain/(loss) during the second preceding year, less 40% of the investment gain/(loss) during the third preceding year, and less 20% of the investment gain/(loss) in the fourth preceding year.
+The actuarial value of assets represents a "smoothed" value developed by the actuary to reduce, or eliminate, volatile results which could develop from short-term fluctuations in the Market Value of Assets.
+For this System, the actuarial value has been calculated by taking the market value of assets less 80% of the investment gain/(loss) during the preceding year, less 60% of the investment gain/(loss) during the third preceding year, and less 20% of the investment gain/(loss) in the fourth preceding year.
 If the actuarial value of assets is less than 80% or more than 120% of the market value, an adjustment is made to the actuarial value to bring the value within this corridor.
-The table below illustrates the calculation of actuarial value of assets for the October 1, 2016, valuation.
+The table below illustrates the calculation of actuarial value of assets for the October 1, 2017, valuation.